Campus Improvement Plan

 2022-23: 11 of 24 Academic Achievement Points Met; 45.8% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 1: Scholars will be engaged in strong TIER I instruction, after school tutorials, differentiated small group instruction.
+Strategy 1: Scholars will be engaged in strong TIER I instruction, after school tutorials, Saturday School, differentiated small group instruction.
 During collaborative planning times, teachers and instructional leaders will focus on professional learning, building teacher capacity so that they have the knowledge of readiness standards to provide grade level TIER I instruction.
 Teachers will also participate in additional planning with their instructional leaders to focus on closing the gaps and planning rigorous TIER I instruction.

 Strategy's Expected Result/Impact: Our scholars will be meeting short term academic goals throughout the academic school year.